Priyankaa24/databricks-lakebase-roam-ai/README.md

 itineraries from live weather forecasts, air quality data, and semantic search over destination attractions — then reschedules outdoor activities automatically when the forecast changes.

+Built on Databricks for the "Rise of the AI Data Engineer" bootcamp capstone.
+Extends the RAG + MCP patterns from Day 2 and Day 3 into a full agentic application.

 ---

 ## What makes it weather-aware